ggerganov/llama.cpp/examples/server/README.md

     `content`: Set the text to tokenize.

-    Note that the special `BOS` token is not added in front of the text and also a space character is not inserted automatically as it is for `/completion`.
+    Note that a special `BOS` token is never inserted.

 - **POST** `/detokenize`: Convert tokens to text.